Navigating the Brain Maze

 Understanding Mild Traumatic Brain Injury

-Mild traumatic brain injury (mTBI), often referred to as a concussion, is a growing public concern.
-Knowing the signs and symptoms of mTBI is important so that you know when to seek treatment.
-This video explains the basics of mTBI and will help you understand why these "mild" brain injuries need to be taken seriously.
+Mild traumatic brain injury, often referred to as a concussion, is a growing public concern.
+Knowing the signs and symptoms of mild traumatic brain injury is important so you know when to seek treatment.
+This video explains the basics and will help you understand why these "mild" brain injuries need to be taken seriously.
 A young athlete and economist share their experiences and insights.

 Brain Injury in Children

-Statistics show that young children and youth have a higher risk of sustaining a brain injury.
-In the event of such an injury, although the child appears to be okay, there may be some effects that can go unnoticed.
-This video helps ensure parents and loved ones know exactly what to look for and what to do in case a brain injury is suspected.
-Learn about the moving journey of one survivor and her mother.
+Statistics show young children and youth have a higher risk of sustaining a brain injury.
+In the event of such an injury, although the child appears to be OK, there might be some effects that can go unnoticed.
+This video helps ensure parents and loved ones know exactly what to look for and what to do if a brain injury is suspected.
+A survivor and her mother describe their moving journey.

 The fifth leading cause of disability in the United States is stroke — a type of acquired brain injury.
 Almost 800,000 people suffer a stroke each year.
 In this video, you will learn exactly what a stroke is, who is most susceptible, what the warning signs are and what you can to do help prevent a stroke.
 Hear the inspiring stories of rehabilitation of two survivors and their advice.